Montefiore Einstein Medical Center: Montefiore Health System

 Montefiore is also home to the Montefiore Einstein Comprehensive Cancer Center, the Montefiore Einstein Center for Heart and Vascular Care, and the Montefiore Einstein Center for Transplantation.
 Montefiore also runs a residency Program in Social Medicine, one of the nation's oldest programs focused on preparing physicians to practice in underserved communities.

+In 2013, Montefiore Medical Center purchased the 300,000-square-foot former Kraft Foods technical center in Tarrytown, Westchester County.